|Date of Issue||01/11/2019|

 Definition of reasonable adjustments

-A reasonable adjustment is any action that helps to reduce the effect of a disability or difficulty that places the learner at a substantial disadvantage in the assessment situation.
-They are made to an assessment for a qualification to enable a disabled learner to demonstrate his or her knowledge, skills and understanding of the levels of attainment required by the specification for that qualification.
+A reasonable adjustment is any action that helps to reduce the effect of a disability or difficulty that places the Apprentice at a substantial disadvantage in the assessment situation.
+They are made to an assessment for an Apprenticeship Standard to enable a disabled learner to demonstrate his or her knowledge, skills and understanding of the levels of attainment required by the specification for that standard and detailed within the associated assessment plan.

 Reasonable adjustments must not affect the integrity of what needs to be assessed, but may involve:

-- changing usual assessment arrangements, for example allowing a learner extra time to complete the assessment activity
+- changing usual assessment arrangements, for example allowing an Apprentice extra time to complete the assessment activity

 - adapting assessment materials, such as providing materials in Braille